pqina/pintura-example-uppy/README.md

-# Pintura Dropzone example project
+# Pintura Uppy example project

-Install `@pqina/pintura`, `@pqina/dropzone-pintura`, and a local node server by running `npm install`, then run `npm start` to start the server on localhost.
+Install `@pqina/pintura`, `@pqina/uppy-pintura`, and a local node server by running `npm install`, then run `npm start` to start the server on localhost.

-Or try it out right now and [open the project on StackBlitz](https://stackblitz.com/github/pqina/pintura-example-dropzone?file=index.html)
+Or try it out right now and [open the project on StackBlitz](https://stackblitz.com/github/pqina/pintura-example-uppy?file=index.html)

 ### License